When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Preliminaries

-A congestion pricing and revenue refunding (CPRR) scheme is defined by a tuple $(\ttau, \r)$, where (i) $\ttau = \{\tau_e: e \in E\}$ is a vector of edge prices (or tolls), and (ii) $\r = \{r_g: g \in \G \}$ is a vector of group-specific revenue refunds, where each user in group $g$ receives a lump-sum transfer of $r_g$.
-In other words, everybody pays the same toll for using an edge independent of their group, and all users with the same income, value-of-time and O-D pair get the same refund, irrespective of the actual route.
-Under the CPRR scheme $(\ttau, \r)$ and a vector of edge flows $\x$, the total value of tolls collected is given by $\Pi = \sum_{e \in E} \tau_e x_e$.
-In this work we consider CPPR schemes such that the total sum of the revenue refunds equals the total sum of the revenue collected from the edge tolls, i.e., $\sum_{g \in \G} r_g d_{g} = \Pi$.
-In addition, we consider revenue refunding schemes that depend only on the groups $\G$ and the total revenue $\Pi$ induced by a flow $\f$, but not on the specific paths that the users take under $\f$.
-We leave the study of more complex refund schemes for future work (see Section~\ref{sec:conclusion}).
+A congestion pricing and revenue refunding (CPRR) scheme is defined by a tuple $(\ttau, \rr)$, where (i) $\ttau = \{\tau_e: e \in E\}$ is a vector of edge prices (or tolls), and (ii) $\rr = \{r_g: g \in \G \}$ is a vector of group-specific revenue refunds, where each user in group $g$ receives a lump-sum transfer of $r_g$.
+In other words, everybody pays the same toll for using an edge independent of their group, and all users with the same income, value-of-time and O-D pair get the same refund, irrespective of the actual path they take between the O-D pair $w_g$.
+We note that the vector of refunds $\r$, in general, need not be non-negative and can take on any real values.
+Under the CPRR scheme $(\ttau, \rr)$ and a vector of edge flows $\x$, the total value of tolls collected is given by $\Pi \coloneqq \sum_{e \in E} \tau_e x_e$.
+In this work we consider CPPR schemes such that the sum of the revenue refunds equals the sum of the revenue collected from the edge tolls, i.e., $\sum_{g \in \G} r_g d_{g} = \Pi$.
+In addition, we consider revenue refunding schemes that depend only on the groups $\G$ and the total revenue $\Pi$ induced by a flow $\f$, but not on the specific paths taken by users under $\f$.
+We leave the study of more complex path-dependent refunding schemes for future work (see Section~\ref{sec:conclusion}).

-The total travel cost incurred by the user consists of two components.
+\ifarxiv The total travel cost incurred by the user consists of two components.
 The first one is a linear function of their travel time and tolls, which is a commonly-used modelling approach~\cite{heterogeneous-pricing-roughgarden,multicommodity-extension}.
 In addition, we have a component which reflects the refund received.
-The overall model that we use here, which is formally defined below, has been previously considered in the literature~\cite{GUO2010972}.
+The overall model that we use here, which is formally defined below, has been previously considered in the literature~\cite{GUO2010972}. \else The total travel cost incurred by the user consists of two components: (i) a linear function of their travel time and tolls, which is a commonly-used modelling approach~\cite{heterogeneous-pricing-roughgarden,multicommodity-extension}, and (ii) the refund received.
+The overall model we use, which is formally defined below, has been previously considered in the literature~\cite{GUO2010972}. \fi

-\begin{definition} [User Travel Cost] Consider a CPRR scheme $(\ttau, \r)$ and a flow pattern $\f$ with edge flow $\x$, and suppose that a user belongs to a group $g \in \G$.
-Then, the total cost incurred by a user when traversing a path $P \in \P_{g}$ such that $f_{P,g}>0$ is given by
+\begin{definition} [User Travel Cost] Consider a CPRR scheme $(\ttau, \rr)$ and a flow pattern $\f$ with edge flow $\x$.
+Then, the total cost incurred by a user belonging to a group $g \in \G$ when traversing a path $P \in \P_{g}$ with $f_{P,g}>0$ is given by \ifarxiv